 To get to the second checkpoint in Sestriere, Italy, the only plausible route was up the Durance valley.
 When the main road became restricted access with no bicycles allowed, many people remained on it instead of using one of the two alternative back-roads and subsequently received a time penalty.
 This was the first year that the roads which people used was monitored closely throughout the race by official dot watching volunteers and many penalties were given out when illegal roads were used.

 The checkpoint in Sestriere was at the start of the section that had caused people the most anguish when choosing their equipment.
-The Strada dell’Assietta is an old military road along the top of a mountain ridge, and when combined with the dirt-road descent of the Colle delle Finestre, it meant doing about 40 km of dirt roads that were mostly above 2000 meters elevation.
+The Strada dell’Assietta is an old military road along the top of a mountain ridge, and when combined with the gravel descent of the Colle delle Finestre, it meant doing about 40 km of dirt and gravel roads that were mostly above 2000 meters elevation.
 Everyone knew that it would be unpaved, but many people were not prepared for just how rough it would be on a road bike.
 Even the fastest people took 3 hours to traverse the short distance, but many others took a lot longer due to punctures and having to walk up and down some of the steeper sections.

 After leaving the Alps via Torino, there was 600 km of riding to do across the uninteresting northern Italian plains to get to Slovenia.
 The front runners again had the best of the weather, while everyone in the mid-pack battled strong, demoralizing headwinds for a couple of days.